zadjii-msft/PowerToys/src/modules/cmdpal/doc/CmdPal-Values.md

 I really don't think that I need to explain this one.
 CmdPal should spark joy, in all facets of it.
 The host app should be a seamless part of user's workflows.
-It shouldn't ever be frustrating - it .
+It shouldn't ever be frustrating - it should be intuitive and seamlessly snappy.

+The other side of this is the API should be fun to develop for.
+It should be easy to get started, quick to iterate on, and simple to publish results.

 ## Start **anything** here